ArtezGDA/Course-Material/AlgorithmicNature.md

 **Study these five algorithms** (ordered from simple to advanced)

-- Fibonacci
+- fibonacci
-- Recursive functions
+- perlin noise
-- Perlin Noise (1D, 2D, 3D)
-- Binary Tree sorting
+- recursion
 - L-systems
+- flocking

 **Write article about the algorithm**.
 Topics can include: the invention or history of the algorithm, explanation of the problems that this algorithm solves, examples and use cases of application of the algorithm, explanations of the workings, effects of the algorithm compared to alternative approaches.
 The article should contain at least 500 words of your own text [1](#footnote1) [2](#footnote2)